In the guide

 UK agricultural statement

-From 31 December 2023, one of the following statements must be used on all organic prepacked products produced in GB:
+One of the following statements must be used on all organic prepacked products produced in GB:

 You can use more specific references if at least 98% of a product's agricultural ingredients are grown in a specific area - for example, Welsh Lamb can be labelled 'Welsh Agriculture'.